Pythagora-io/gpt-pilot/README.md

 # 🧑‍✈️ GPT PILOT
 ### GPT Pilot can code out the entire app as you oversee the code being written
+This is our try to see how can GPT-4 be utilized to generate working apps and to my surprise, it works quite well.

+**Detailed explanation about the concept behind GPT Pilot can be found in [this blog post](https://blog.pythagora.ai/2023/08/23/430/).**

 ---